bringoneops/ArbitrageBot/README.md

 This workspace is split into several partitions that cooperate to aggregate and normalize exchange data:

-- **ingestor** – binary crate that orchestrates the data flow.
+- **ingestor** – command-line application that orchestrates the data flow.
   It spawns exchange-specific **agents**, receives their raw events, converts them into the **canonical** model and forwards the normalized events to downstream consumers.
+No library API is exposed.
 - **agents** – library of exchange adapters.
 Each adapter implements a common trait and streams raw [`arb_core`](core/) events through a channel.